MultiverseLearningProducts/swe/src/bootcamp/wk3/day1.md

 What makes content static?
 Static content is usually read from disc, it is the same every request, it is the same for everyone.
 We have been working with static files so far on our web server.

 Dynamic content is content that can change from request to request, and might be different for different people.
 For example everyone has the same basic facebook page, but each persons page is filled with content that is particular to them.
 What is shared between users is the page's template.
-The content that is changeable or dynamic.
+The content is changeable or dynamic.

-Templates are easy to understand they are static assets.
 So where does the dynamic content come from?
+Dynamic content is usally stored in a database, or comes from another service, the app then responds to a request by fetching some specific content for that user/request parsing that content with a template, and then responding with the resultant html.
+The page is build per request "on-the-fly" and is assempled by our app.

+If we are serving dynamic content like this our server is now an 'app server'.

 ### Create a Route

-Our server need to intercept the http request.
-It's not good just responding with the content of a static file.
-The way we intercept or 'handle' requests is by declaring a 'route'
+Our server needs to intercept the http request.
+It's no good just responding with the content of a static file or template.
+The way we intercept or 'handle' requests is by declaring a 'route' in our server.js file.

 ```javascript
 app.get('/', (request, response) => {